Frequently Asked Questions

-A: Simply make an appointment to talk to one of our advisors about your situation.
+Simply make an appointment to talk to one of our advisors about your situation.
 After your initial meeting, you will have a good idea of how we can help you.
 Some clients come to us for investment management and may transfer existing investment accounts to us.
 Others come in for a consultation on a specific investment or financial question.
 Many of our clients were referred to us by friends and family who are also our clients.
-If you are not sure who to meet with, please call us at (704) 553-8006 and we can match you with an advisor who fits your needs and can help you achieve your goals.
+If you are not sure who to meet with, please give us a call and we can match you with an advisor who fits your needs and can help you achieve your goals.

-Carroll Financial is an independent Registered Investment Advisory (RIA) firm and we are able to recommend the most suitable investments for your situation.
+Carroll Financial is an independent registered investment adviser firm and we are able to recommend the most suitable investments for your situation.
 We receive no incentive to work with proprietary products and we have no quotas to fulfill.

 We provide financial advice to clients in the course of managing their investments.
 If you engage us solely for financial planning, such as an analysis of your overall financial situation, or consulting on a specific financial issue, such as the selection of investments in company retirement plans, the fee will be determined between you and the advisor based on the scope and complexity of the analysis.

-A: Pershing, LLC supports Cetera Advisor Networks with clearing, execution, settlement, custody, reporting and trading services.
-Pershing is the world’s leading provider of comprehensive, financial business solutions to broker-dealer firms, Registered Investment Advisors and investment managers.
+Pershing, LLC supports Cetera Advisor Networks with clearing, execution, settlement, custody, reporting and trading services.
+Pershing is the world’s leading provider of comprehensive, financial business solutions to broker-dealer firms, registered investment advisers and investment managers.
 Pershing has over $1.5 trillion in assets under administration.
-Pershing's parent company, the Bank of New York Mellon Corporation, has more than $28 trillion in assets under custody and/or administration.
+Pershing’s parent company, the Bank of New York Mellon Corporation, has more than $28 trillion in assets under custody and/or administration.

-11. What is the relationship between Carroll Financial, Cetera Advisor Networks and Pershing?
+What is the relationship between Carroll Financial, Cetera Advisor Networks, and Pershing?

 FINRA’s scope encompasses nearly every aspect of the securities business — from registering and educating industry participants to examining securities firms, writing rules, enforcing those rules and the federal securities laws, informing and educating the investing public, providing trade reporting and other industry utilities and administering the largest dispute resolution forum for investors and registered firms.
 It also performs market regulation under contract for The NASDAQ Stock Market, the American Stock Exchange, the International Securities Exchange and the Chicago Climate Exchange.